-The Capital District Regional Planning Commission is actively involved with a number of sustainability initiatives across the region.
-The Capital District Sustainability Plan’s goals and targets are categorized by the following focus areas:
+The Capital District Regional Planning Commission actively manages a number of sustainability programs across the region.

 For a list of funding opportunities, please visit the Funding Guide Database provided by Syracuse University’s Environmental Finance Center, and the Climate and Environmental Grants list provided by Partners for Climate Action.